m4ttsch/omscs-notes-notes/information-security/malicious-code.md

 ![](https://assets.omscs.io/60DAF027-9368-40B6-AE36-FC6EA78B32B8.png)

 ## Malware Prevention & Detection Approaches
 We can prevent malware from infecting our computer systems  by limiting our contact with the outside world.
-In other words, if we don’t accept documents or programs from any external source, we can greatly reduce our chance of infection.
+In other words, if we don't accept documents or programs from any external source, we can greatly reduce our chance of infection.

 Obviously, this approach imposes a major inconvenience to a computer user.